yuvalmGS/gigaspaces-wiki-jekyll/sbp/custom-eviction.markdown

 {% note %}
 This example is using Maven for packaging and build.
-- Please [install the OpenSpaces Maven plugin|XAP8:Maven Plugin#MavenPlugin-Installation] before you run this example.
+- Please depanlinkinstall the OpenSpaces Maven plugintengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP8/Maven+Plugin#MavenPlugin-Installationbelakanglink before you run this example.
 - Please update the GigaSpaces and Spring versions to appropriate versions in the pom.xml file.
 {% endnote %}